-- Before using the multi-display capability, the video driver supplied with your computer must be installed. - System enters Standby/Hibernation mode when the LCD is closed.
+Before using the multi-display capability, the video driver supplied with your computer must be installed.

+The computer enters the Standby or Hibernation mode when the LCD is closed.
 If you want to use the computer with the LCD closed, set Do Nothing to the "When I close the lid of my portable computer" option in the Power Options Properties.
-Thus the computer does not enter Standby or Hibernation mode when the LCD is closed.
+Thus the computer does not enter the Standby or Hibernation mode when the LCD is closed.